 You should also keep in mind that reflexology is not necessarily meant to replace forms of modern medical treatment.
 Always consult with your physician if you have chronic migraines as they may indicate a more serious problem.
 Talk to your physician if you’re considering stopping your migraine medication.

 Help for Migraines at Emerge Medical & Well Spa

 The benefits of foot reflexology are numerous.
 Talk with an experienced massage therapist at Emerge Medical & Well Spa for more information on foot reflexology.
-Located in Tulsa, Oklahoma, we specialize in a variety of treatments, including hormone replacement therapy, prenatal massages, laser treatments, tattoo removal, and more.
+Located in Tulsa, Oklahoma, we specialize in a variety of treatments, including hormone replacement therapy, prenatal massages, laser treatments and more.
 Contact Emerge Tulsa or call (918) 392-8606 to schedule an appointment.